 A Michelin Plate-recognised address on the Zonnebeekseweg, Bacon brings French seafood and farm-to-table sourcing together at an entry-level price point that undercuts most of its Belgian coastal peers.
 Opinionated About Dining has ranked it among Europe's classical restaurants in both 2024 and 2025, placing it well inside the conversation for serious dining in West Flanders.
-Chef Luigi Frascella anchors the kitchen with a menu shaped by proximity to both sea and farmland.
+Chef Virginie Gelaude anchors the kitchen with a menu shaped by proximity to both sea and farmland.

 Where Flanders Meets the Tide

 Along the Zonnebeekseweg, a road that carries more association with Ieper's wartime history than with dining, the address at number 30a sits without fanfare.
 The approach is quiet, residential-scale, the kind of street where a serious kitchen is the last thing a first-time visitor expects.
 That tension between setting and substance is part of what makes Bacon worth understanding on its own terms.
-In a city better known internationally for the Menin Gate and the In Flanders Fields Museum than for its restaurants, a Michelin Plate and consecutive Opinionated About Dining classical rankings represent a level of recognition that most provincial Belgian addresses never reach.
+Bacon is a Farm-to-Table European restaurant in Ieper, Belgium, led by chef Virginie Gelaude.
+It holds a Michelin Plate and consecutive Opinionated About Dining Classical in Europe rankings, and the average spend is about €50 per person.

 West Flanders has a complicated relationship with fine dining.
 The coastal strip from De Panne to Knokke-Heist holds most of the region's starred kitchens, with addresses like Bartholomeus in Heist and Willem Hiele in Oudenburg drawing the food press toward salt-air terroir.
 Inland, the story is thinner.
 Bacon's presence in Ieper, some distance from those coastal reference points, positions it as one of the few kitchens in the city where the sourcing logic, the format, and the critical recognition combine into something a dedicated diner would plan a visit around.